ADD CONDITION

 QC Honey Lemon temporarily relieves cough due to cold and occasional minor irritation or sore throat.

-How should adults and children over 5 years use QC Honey Lemon?
+How should I take QC Honey Lemon?

 What should I do if my cough persists?

-Do not use QC Honey Lemon if your cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.
-Consult a doctor in such cases.
+Stop use and ask a doctor if your cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.

-Can children under 5 years use QC Honey Lemon?
+Can nursing mothers use QC Honey Lemon?

-What should I do if my sore throat does not improve?
+What should I do if I experience severe sore throat symptoms?

 Packaging Info